SvetlanaSchmidt/informed_nlu/README.md

 ### Important:
 You need to add your personal OpenAI API key under ./informed_nlu/utils/api_key.py, in order to make requests to the OpenAI API.

-# Gold labels determination and Inter-Annotator Agreement
+# 2. Gold labels determination and Inter-Annotator Agreement
-Navigate to `human_validated`

 ## Compute the agreement and define the gold labels for annotated data
-From informed_nlu\human_validated\scripts\main:
+From informed_nlu/human_validated/scripts/main:
     - run `define_gold_labels.py` to create the files with gold labels based on the simple majority vote
     - `iaa_measure.py` this contains functions for computation of the pairwise percent agreement, Cohen's Kappa, Fleiss' Kappa and Krippendorff's alpha

+The validated data is prepared and located at `informed_nlu/human_validated/data`:
+ - `annotated_types` contains the raw and cleaned validated samples;
+ - `combined_dfs`contains prepared data with determined gold labels for contradiciton types and for contradiciton/no contradiction classes

-# Prepare prototypical data for evaluation with transformer models
+# 3. Prepare prototypical data for evaluation with transformer models